 You’re concerned with when and for how much people shop from you over their lifetime as a customer.
 That includes all customers, since the launch of your store (for most accurate analysis).

-To start organizing, it’s easier to divide customers into cohorts – coherent groups of people sharing something in common.
+Divide customers into cohorts – coherent groups of people sharing something in common.

 A basic cohort division is by the month of their first order.
 Then, you can neatly put the orders that followed on the timeline of each cohort.

 Another useful cohort divisions are by campaign and by product bought.
 Note it’s always the first interaction with your online store because that’s when and why they became customers and it affects their whole behavior after that.

 Step 2 Put formulas in place to calculate the major KPIs of retention: